dauldd/research_tts/README.md

 # Research Podcast Generator

 This project as part of the larger project converts PDF research papers into podcast-style audio summaries using ElevenLabs TTS (eleven_flash_v2_5) and Gemini 2.5 Pro for text generation.
 It is intended to provide an informative spoken overview of technical papers.
 You can also adjust the language by specifying in the prompt.
+The pipeline supports dual TTS providers - choose between Google Cloud Text-to-Speech with Studio voices or ElevenLabs for audio generation.
+Google TTS uses the Long Audio API for extended content and automatically downloads both WAV and MP3 formats locally.
+Run with `python main.py google` or `python main.py elevenlabs` to select your preferred TTS provider.

 ## Features